datatogether/roadmap/reference/workflow_changes.md

   1. We will now ask that volunteers put additional checks on their code to match digital provenance standards.
   2. We will execute the code they've written, recording the results.

-By moving code execution onto our servers we make gains on quality control, repeatability, and attribution.
+By moving code execution onto our servers, we make gains on quality control, repeatability, and attribution.
-This will solve the problem of a download taking longer than an event, will mean volunteers won't have to pay for virtual machine time & storage.
+This will solve the problem of a download taking longer than an event, and will mean volunteers won't have to pay for virtual machine time & storage.

 ### Continuous, automated content crawling